Tenama-hub/Linux_guide_for_Legion/README.md

 ### Debian (**Unless you use Debian Testing/Sid**)
 Despite being extremely stable with little to no breakages, it is not suitable for legion laptops.
 Updates (especially MAJOR ones) are released very slowly.
 You can use it if you know what you are doing.
 ### Pop!_OS (**for now**)
-Ships an outdated version of Gnome, which has a lot of regressions and bugs for gaming and day-to-day usage.
-Some libraries and system packages are also outdated or buggy, especially Pop!_Shop.
 The new Cosmic desktop variant lacks critical fixes for gaming and it is still in alpha.
 ### SteamOS
 Doesn't have an nvidia alternative and is not finished for **non-handheld devices**.
 If you REALLY need something similar, use Bazzite.
 ### Manjaro